 Sirens

 Early on in the film, Servais employs the boundless possibilities of animated film to portray a surreal scene: two cranes squabbling over a wooden container.
 The container drops and breaks.
 Its content: a pile of rocket bombs.
-War is the central theme in many of Servais’ films (Chromophobia, Operation X-70, Tank), here, however, it seems to only casually add to the dystopian world.
+War is the central theme in many of Servais’ films (Chromophobia, Operation X-70, Tank); here, however, it seems to only casually add to the dystopian world.
 The future has been devoured by war and industry.
 Literally devoured: a lonely fisherman catches nothing but fish bones.
 He looks deeply saddened.

 This merging is more than just form.
 It also addresses ‘the powers that be’.
-Though the scene is steeped with humour, it also confronts us with injustice (the random arrest of the fisherman), greed (the zoologists and coroners would rather chop the mermaid in halve than allow the other to take her) and boastfulness (the detectives pose with the mermaid’s corpse).
+Though the scene is steeped with humour, it also confronts us with injustice (the random arrest of the fisherman), greed (the zoologists and coroners would rather chop the mermaid in half than allow the other to take her), and boastfulness (the detectives pose with the mermaid’s corpse).
 By comparing these men to a dinosaur, Servais mocks the conservative patriarchy.

 Raoul Servais is known for his diverse style and techniques.
 On the level of content, however, we see more homogeny.
-His work often addresses materialism and injustice and can be read as an ode to peace, or in this case, love.
+His work often addresses materialism and injustice and can be read as an ode to peace or, in this case, love.
 Similarly to De Valse Noot (1963), Chromophobia and To Speak or Not to Speak, this film portrays a dystopian world that is coloured by the hopeful ideals of individuals.
 The cabin boy perseveres in his music and thus remains connected to the mermaid, of whom nothing but chalk tracings remain.

 In Sirens, Servais adamantly opts for magic as an antidote to a mechanised society.
 The backdrop shifts to blue once more.
 The moon casts a magical light on the pair that ascend to heaven.
 Is there anything more beautiful than love?